spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 ## Overview

-To understand what a Service Node is, you can refer to the [whitepaper](https://loki.network/whitepaper) to get an in depth understanding.
+To understand what a [Service Node](SNOverview.md) is, you can refer to the [whitepaper](https://loki.network/whitepaper) to get an in depth understanding.
 For now, all you need to know is that:

 -   Service Nodes are full nodes on the Loki network

 -   Full nodes become Service Nodes when the owner [locks the required amount of Loki](StakingRequirement.md) for 30 days (2 days on testnet) and submits a registration transaction

 -   Once accepted by the network, the Service Node is eligible to win block rewards

 -   Multiple participants can be involved in one Service Node and can have the reward automatically distributed

 It is also worth noting that Service Nodes are quite basic at the moment, and operators will need to stay up to date with new updates to keep in line with software and hardware requirements.
 Once all of the updates are out, Service Nodes will also:

--   Route end user’s internet traffic, either as an exit node or relay in a novel mixnet
+-   Route end user’s internet traffic, either as an exit node or relay in a novel mixnet.

--   Receive, store and forward encrypted user messages
+-   Receive, store and forward encrypted user messages.

--   Monitor other Service Nodes and vote on their performance
+-   Monitor other Service Nodes and vote on their performance.

--   Be called into quorums which give them authority over instant transactions ([Blink](../LokiServices/Blink.md))
+-   Be called into quorums which give them authority over instant transactions ([Blink](../LokiServices/Blink.md)).

--   Act as remote nodes for users
+-   Act as remote nodes for users.

 Once these features come out, Service Node operation will require better servers, particularly when it comes to bandwidth.
 For the purposes of this guide, however, we will only consider the current requirements.

 ## New User Guide

 This section of this guide is for new users to servers and the CLI interface.

 ### Step 1 - Get a Server

 Righto!
 Let’s get started.
 Choosing where to set up a Service Node is the biggest choice you will make when running a Service Node.
 There are a number of things to consider.
 Because you will be locking up funds for 30 days (2 days for testnet) at a time, you will want to ensure that your server has:

--   A stable, relatively fast connection to be able to respond to ping requests to avoid being booted off the network
+-   A stable, relatively fast connection to be able to respond to ping requests to avoid being booted off the network.

 -   We recommend 2GB of RAM to cope with running the software reliably (*Note: This requirement may be much greater once services are live*).
 1GB is fine for testing.

--   At Least a 20GB SSD or Hard disk drive, this will be used to store the blockchain (*Note: to future proof yourself against blockchain growth and message storage we recommend a 30 - 40 GB drive*)
+-   At Least a 20GB SSD or Hard disk drive, this will be used to store the blockchain (*Note: to future proof yourself against blockchain growth and message storage we recommend a 30 - 40 GB drive*).

 -   A stable power supply.
 If your server goes down during the staking period, you may get kicked off the network, and not receive rewards while your funds are still locked for the remainder of the staking period.

 For most users, we assume that your home internet connection is relatively slow (< 4MB/s down and up) and probably lacks support for external connections.
 If this is the case, you will probably not want to run a Service Node from your home in the long term, as this could cost you if and when you get booted off.
 Since we’re just testing at the moment, you could run it from home anyway, but for this guide we’ll avoid it.